lucid281/firepex/README.md

 ```

 ## Build
-run `rollpex`, a quick n' dirty bash script to create a wheel, build the pex file, and chmod +x the resulting pex file.
+run `rollpex`, a quick n' dirty bash script to create a wheel, build the pex file, and chmod +x the resulting `firepex` file.

-> run: `./firepex`; should print:
+run: `./firepex`; should print:

 ```
 user@user-pc:~/firepex$ ./firepex